quanweilena/Meow-Channel/README.md

 * Delete Meow:  Hit the "x" button to delete a Meow.
 Note that one user can only delete his/her own Meows.
 Admin user can delete all posted Meows.

-* Create admin user:  On signup page, use "admin" as the username to create the admin use to manage Meows.
+* Create admin user:  On signup page, use "admin" as the username to create the admin user to manage Meows.

 ## Authors